hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ## Cleanup

-Now that the installer is using a subset of resources created by the AMI cluster terraform, we need to move those resources from the terraform state for the AMI cluster.
+Now that the installer is using a subset of resources created by the AMI cluster Terraform configuration, we need to move those resources from the Terraform state for the AMI cluster.

-If these resources are not removed, it's possible to accidentally delete the data when the AMI cluster is removed!
+If these resources are not moved, it's possible to accidentally delete the data when the AMI cluster is removed!

-~> **NOTE:** If you have modified the terraform modules we have provided, you'll need to adapt these instructions to fit your modifications.
+~> **NOTE:** If you have modified the Terraform modules we have provided, you'll need to adapt these instructions to fit your modifications.

-### Move to new terraform state
+### Move to new Terraform state

-First, verify all the resources currently tracked in the terraform state.
-If the terraform.state is on your local disk, change to that directory.
+First, verify all the resources currently tracked in the Terraform state.
+If the `terraform.tfstate` file is on your local disk, change to that directory.
 Next, list the state:

 ```shell
 $ terraform state list